Man found guilty of endangering life after driving stolen Essex car down tracks

-A MAN filmed driving along a railway track to try and evade cops has been found guilty of endangering life.
+A MAN filmed driving along a railway track to try and evade police has been found guilty of endangering life.

 Kieron Francis, 35, was caught on camera attempting to flee police in a stolen Land Rover Discovery by driving through a level crossing and turning onto the track.